 But one of the things I hate about the games is that while I do respect the idea of playing whatever you want to be, it has lost its sense of right or wrong.
 Committing evil deeds don't actually give you a consequence.
 Okay something like public murder or stealing does result in being arrested and only having the option to go pay your bounty, go to jail, or flee from the scene and be a wanted fugitive.
 But when it comes to the bigger grand scale of things the game series does not give us any real consequence for our actions.

 For example, the factions in the game.
 Not only can you be whatever you want in the game, but you can also join one or more groups with no consequence even if they would otherwise oppose each other.
 Three of them can be considered good, while the other ones are evil.
 All of these groups offer the same rewards when finished: leadership of the group (except for the Dawnguard), master training in skills related to the group, friends to help you on your journeys, and a home in their headquarters.
 But here is the list of groups you can join with the inclusion of downloadable content:

-Lycanthropy: the ability to become a werewolf (more powers and abilities are added with the Dawnguard DLC).
+- Lycanthropy: the ability to become a werewolf (more powers and abilities are added with the Dawnguard DLC).
 But at standard form all you get is the ability to run fast, smack people off with one swipe, supernatural howling, and eat people which will extend your transformation time.
-But the game also offers a cure for you and a few of the other members at the end of the Companions questline, except for a woman named Aela.
+But the game also offers a cure for you and a few of the other members at the end of the Companions quests, except for a woman named Aela.
 She worships the hunter god known as Hircine, who is the god of werewolves and the creator of them.
 While this group is considered to be a good group, the abilities of the werewolf are not according to the Bible since it makes your character a cannibal.